 When routing the wiring, you should stay clear of suspension members, exhaust systems, existing factory wiring, and fuel lines.
 On most vehicles, it is possible to follow the brake lines and utilize their hard points to secure the wiring.
 However you do it, frequent inspections is a prerequisite for safety.

-If you live in the sticks, or drive on rock-covered roads, or you live in the upper U.S. with lots of ice, under chassis wiring should be a last resort.
+If you live in the sticks, or drive on rock-covered roads, or you live in the upper U.S. with lots of ice, under chassis wiring should be a last resort, unless it is encased in metal conduit.

 West Mountain Radio manufactures two devices for those folks who power their radios directly from a nominal 12 volt supply; mobile in other words, especially stationary mobile.